-In addition to performances with his two chamber groups, Mr. Lee also regularly appears before audiences as a soloist and recitalist.
-Mr. Lee’s recent commitments include concerts and recordings with the chamber ensemble The Knights, festival performances including at Musique de Chambre à Giverny in France and the Olympic Music Festival in Washington State, and concerto performances with the Minnesota Sinfonia.
-As a recitalist, he has given performances of the complete Beethoven violin sonatas and of a cycle of commissioned works inspired by Bach’s B minor Partita.
-Most recently, Mr. Lee presented the entire cycle of Bach Sonatas and Partitas for unaccompanied violin in a series of recitals in New York City.
-As part of his interest in historical performance practice, he has explored the sonatas of Beethoven, Mozart, Schumann, Brahms, and Bach on early instruments with fortepianist Mike Lee, a collaboration that has brought the duo as performance and teaching artists to institutions such as Cornell University and Indiana University.
+Mr. Lee also regularly appears before audiences as a soloist and recitalist.
+Recent commitments include concerts and recordings with The Knights, festival appearances at Musique de Chambre à Giverny in France and the Olympic Music Festival in Washington State, and concerto performances with the Minnesota Sinfonia.
+As a recitalist, he has designed and presented several large-scale projects, including performances of the complete Beethoven violin sonatas, the six unaccompanied Sonatas and Partitas by Bach, the six Sonatas for Violin and Keyboard by Bach, and a cycle of commissioned works inspired by Bach’s B minor Partita.
+As part of his interest in historical performance practice, he often performs on early instruments with fortepianist Mike Lee, a collaboration that has brought the duo as performance and teaching artists to institutions such as Cornell University and Indiana University.

 A dedicated teacher and arts advocate, Mr. Lee currently holds the position of Lecturer of Violin at the University of Illinois Urbana-Champaign.
 He has given master classes throughout the United States and Asia and previously served as teaching assistant at the Juilliard School, from which he holds both bachelor’s and master’s degrees.

 In addition to his performing and teaching activities, Mr. Lee is co-founder and co-artistic director of the Piedmont Chamber Music Festival, an annual week of chamber music that brings an internationally-acclaimed roster of musicians to the Bay Area every summer.
 He plays on a 2001 Joseph Curtin violin.